paulgrigas/SmartPredictThenOptimize/README.md

 The code will run on Julia v1.5.0 and requires several packages as listed in the headers of various files.

+This code is helpful for replicating the experiments in the above paper.
+For training your own models on your own data using SPO+, it is recommended to use the excellent [PyEPO package](https://github.com/khalil-research/PyEPO) by Bo Tang and Elias B. Khalil.

 ## Overview

 The code is divided into several folders: